solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/Whiteboard design session/WDS trainer guide - AI with Databricks and Azure Machine Learning.md

 ![Compliance and battery alerting AI solution diagram as described in the text that follows](images/preferred-solution-overview.png)

 In the solution the component text data is retrieved from the existing Azure SQL Database store.
 The labeled data provided is used within Azure Databricks to train a model that can classify the components as compliant or non-compliant.
-During model training, the model logs and performance metrics are collected by Azure Machine Learning into the Workspace.
+During model training, the model logs and performance metrics are collected by Azure Machine Learning Service into the Workspace.
 The model that is created is also registered there so that it can be easily retrieved and used for later evaluation or scoring.
 Trey can score the component descriptions in batch using Azure Databricks, where by their notebook code retrieves the trained compliance model from the Azure Machine Learning Workspace.
 During this process they can evaluate vehicle by vehicle and issue an alert if any vehicle has been detected with out of compliance components.
 An alert is issued by inserting a new document into an a Cosmos DB collection.
 An Azure Function monitors the Cosmos DB change feed and creates a new cloud to device message to send to the vehicle via IoT Hub.
 Service facilities, who would not receive these pushed alerts, would be able to lookup the the alerts by querying from Cosmos DB.

 The process for the battery failure alerting works similarly.
 Trey would start by storing the historical data already have in Azure Storage blobs.
-This historical data would be used to train the model in Azure Databricks and register it with Azure Machine Learning.
+This historical data would be used to train the model in Azure Databricks and register it with Azure Machine Learning Service.
 With trained model in hand, Trey could load create a notebook in Azure Databricks that uses Spark Structured Streaming to apply the model, make its forecasts and issue any alerts by writing documents to Cosmos DB for batteries forecasted to fail within 30 days.
 The data scored in this case would be the daily trip telemetry received from the vehicle, ingested into IoT Hub and directly read from by the Structured Streaming query.
 Additionally, Trey would want to archive all of the telemetry received via IoT Hub to Azure Storage blobs for the purposes of collecting historical data they can later use to improve their models and create new ones.
 The issued alerts would be queried or sent in the same way as described for component compliance alerts.

 _Classifying component descriptions text data_